rico345100/gulp-react-typescript-boilerplate/readme.md

 ## To Start
-This project will provides as minimal as possible, so if you want to add some more functionalities, Using sass or TypeScript, you must do it yourself.

-Basic usage is:
+Install dependencies first.
 ```bash
 $ npm install
 ```

-To install all dependencies first.
 Note that you must installed gulp globally if you didn't.
 ```bash
 $ npm install -g gulp
 ```